CollinDex/job-board-api/README.md

 # Job Listing Platform

 ## Overview
 The **Job Listing Platform** is a web-based application designed to connect job seekers and employers.
-It allows employers to post jobs and search for potential candidates, while job seekers can search for jobs, apply for listings, and manage their profiles.
+It allows employers to post jobs while job seekers can search for jobs, apply for listings and upload their resume.
+Both users can manage their profiles.

 ## Features

 ### Job Seeker Features:
-- **Job Search:** Search for jobs based on location, keywords, and job type.
+- **Job Search:** Search for jobs based on location, salary range, and job type.
-- **Job Application:** Apply for jobs directly from the platform.
+- **Job Application:** Apply for jobs directly from the platform and Get a list of jobs they have applied for and its application status.
-- **Profile Management:** Create and update user profiles with relevant experience, skills, and education.
-- **Save Jobs:** Save jobs to a personal list for future reference.
 - **Notifications:** Receive realtime notifications for job matches and updates.

 ### Employer Features:
 - **Post Jobs:** Create and post new job listings, specifying job title, location, description, and qualifications.
 - **Manage Jobs:** View and manage all posted jobs, including updating job details or closing listings.
 - **View Applications:** Access job applications, review cover letters and resumes, and track application statuses.
+- **Job Application Management:** Ability to track and manage job applications, including their status (applied, reviewed, interviewed, offered, rejected).
+- **Notifications:** Receive realtime notifications for job applications and updates.

 ### General Features:
 - **User Authentication:** Secure user registration and login system (OAuth supported).
-- **Admin Dashboard:** Admin control over job postings, user management, and platform moderation.
-- **Search Filters:** Powerful filtering options to narrow down job searches.
-- **Job Application Management:** Ability to track and manage job applications, including their status (applied, reviewed, interviewed, offered, rejected).
+- **Profile Management:** Create and update user profiles with personal data.

 ## Tech Stack

 - **Backend:**
   - Node.js with Express.js
   - MongoDB with Mongoose (NoSQL database)
   - JWT for authentication
-  - Cloudinary for media storage (for profile pictures and resumes)
+  - Mega for media storage (for resumes)

 ## Getting Started